 Advantages of Unmanaged Virtual Private Servers

-- When compared to managed VPS, unmanaged VPS offers extensive level of control on various aspects of the VPS, including installation of different software, performance usage and storage space offered by host.
+- When compared to managed VPS, unmanaged VPS offers an extensive level of control on various aspects of the VPS.
+It includes installation of different software, performance usage, and storage space offered by the host.

 - Customizability is also an important factor, because changing performance and other aspects of your server is all up to your convenience.